Nuclear option: Proposed use for legislation

 Following elimination of the 60-vote rule for nominations in 2013, senators expressed concerns that the 60-vote rule will eventually be eliminated for legislation via the nuclear option.

-While President, Donald Trump spoke out against the 60-vote requirement for legislation on several occasions.
+During his first term as President, Donald Trump spoke out against the 60-vote requirement for legislation on several occasions.
 Then-Senate Majority Leader Mitch McConnell opposed abolishing the filibuster despite Trump's demands, and in April 2017, 61 senators (32 Republicans, 28 Democrats, and one independent) signed a letter stating their opposition to abolishing the filibuster for legislation.
 On January 21, 2018, Trump said on Twitter that if the shutdown stalemate continued, Republicans should consider the "nuclear option" in the Senate.
 He repeated the call on December 21, 2018, with a fresh shutdown looming.

 Concerns about abolishing the filibuster through the nuclear option were reiterated in 2021 as the Democratic-majority Senate could attempt to eliminate the filibuster through the nuclear option.
 On January 3, 2022, Senate Majority Leader Chuck Schumer announced that the Senate would vote on using the nuclear option to reform the filibuster in order to pass his party's election reform legislation.
 On January 19, 2022, Schumer made a point of order that would have allowed a 'talking filibuster' on a voting rights bill without any other dilatory measures.
 The Senate voted 52–48 to sustain the decision of the chair overruling the point of order.
 Senators Joe Manchin and Kyrsten Sinema voted with all Republicans in favor of sustaining the decision of the chair.
 In September 2024, then Vice President and presidential candidate Kamala Harris called for ending the filibuster to enact abortion legislation.

 Other uses of "nuclear option"

 After the appointment of Amy Coney Barrett to the Supreme Court of the United States, a proposed countermove to increase the size of the Supreme Court past nine seats (and thereby create new vacancies) was also described as a "nuclear option".
 Beyond the specific context of the U.S. Senate, the term "nuclear option" has come to be used generically for a procedural maneuver with potentially serious consequences, to be used as a last resort to overcome political opposition.
 The term has been used in connection with procedural maneuvers in various state senates.

-In a 2005 legal ruling on the validity of the Hunting Act 2004 the UK House of Lords, sitting in its judicial capacity, used "nuclear option" to describe the events of 1832, when the then-government threatened to create hundreds of new Whig peers to force the Tory-dominated Lords to accept the Reform Act 1832.
-(Nuclear weapons were not theorized until the 20th century, so the government's threat was not labeled as "nuclear" at the time.)
+In a 2005 legal ruling on the validity of the Hunting Act 2004, the UK House of Lords, sitting in its judicial capacity, used "nuclear option" to describe the events of 1832, when the then-government threatened to create hundreds of new Whig peers to force the Tory-dominated Lords to accept the Reform Act 1832.
+Nuclear weapons were not theorized until the 20th century, so the government's threat was not labeled as "nuclear" at the time.